Understanding visitor behavior can help you make important decisions about how your business operates and what content is necessary to drive success.

 Last month we talked about using analytics data to conquer the task of writing dynamic content and beat writer’s block.
 Today, we’re going to dig a little deeper into our analytics for more information.
 How many ways can you find the seed of life in your numbers?
 How many other root words can you find that you haven’t previously thought of?

-In this article, we’ll go through understanding visitor behavior – do they like your content?
-And we’ll walk through one of our processes for measuring site quality.
+Let’s walk through understanding visitor behavior – do they like your content?
+Here I’ll show you one of our processes for measuring site quality.
 By the end of the how to, we’ll discover:

 Get ready to follow along – learn what to look for!
 Grab a pen and paper, because here goes nothing!
 (Note: click on any image throughout this article to get a larger view)